-PTS invests in students by providing a reimagined curriculum, faculty mentors, contextualized learning in programs dedicated to urban ministry, church planting, and world mission, along with generous financial aid.
-Learn with students from a variety of denominations, and answer your call in our supportive community through our seminary degree and certificate programs.
+PTS invests in seminary students by providing a reimagined curriculum, generous financial aid, faculty mentors, contextualized learning in programs dedicated to urban ministry, church planting, and world mission.
+Come answer your call in our supportive community through our seminary degree and certificate programs.

 Join the Pittsburgh Theological Seminary community Mon., March 11, 2024, from 12:00 to 1:00 p.m.
-ET for an online information session to learn more about the PTS hybrid program launching this fall.
+ET to learn about the Seminary's master's programs and explore your vocational calling.
 During the 60-minute Zoom session, you'll learn more about our degree and certificate programs, the Seminary's hybrid learning modality, and financial aid available to students.
-Registration is required.
+Register online.

-Day and evening, online and in-person classes, all provide the space, time, and flexibility for students to continue managing life’s responsibilities while also earning their seminary degree.
-And becasue the Seminary offers hybrid master's and certificate programs, students can take in-person and online courses.
+Our hybrid master's degree program format allows students to take a combination of in-person and online courses that provide the space, time, and flexibility for students to continue managing life's responsibilities while earning their seminary degree.

 "In my experience, the faculty are not only scholars; they are faithful ministers and activists.
 They are able to help us see the connections between what we do in the classroom and our God-given callings in the church and world."